zkyntu/UnLanedet/doc/model_zpp.md

 This file documents a collection of baselines trained with UnLanedet.
 All models are trained on the [AutoDL platform](https://www.autodl.com/) with a single 3090 GPU (or a 4090D GPU) with 24 GB memtory.
 We suggest that users train the model on this platform with the provided docker image.

-We will upload the corresponding weights to facilitate the reproduction.

 ### Tusimple baselines

 <table><tbody>